Long Beach Public Library (New York)

-Headquarters for the Long Beach Public Library.

 The Long Beach Public Library is the public library of Long Beach, New York, serving the civic, cultural, educational and recreational needs of the community.
-The central library has two branches: one in Point Lookout, New York and the other at the West End of Long Beach, off New York Ave.
+The central library has two branches: one in Point Lookout and the other in the West End neighborhood of the City of Long Beach, off New York Avenue.

 History

 The Long Beach Public Library was founded in 1928 and had its first site at 124 West Park Avenue.
-The original site has been declared a landmark by the Long Beach Historical Society just above the popular Sutton Place Bar and Grill. in 2018 the owners of Sutton Place destroyed the original library.
+The original site has been declared a landmark by the Long Beach Historical Society just above the popular Sutton Place Bar and Grill. in 2018, the owners of Sutton Place destroyed the original library.

 The first year the Library was open, more than 2000 people registered for library cards.
-Seven years later the Library needed a bigger space so it moved its location near the Long Island Railroad.
+Seven years later the Library needed a bigger space so it moved its location near the Long Island Rail Road.
 Although the space was bigger, many patrons complained about noise, so a new location was needed.

-The library moved to its current three floor building in 1954.
+The library moved to its current three-story building in 1954.
 In 1997, the Library underwent a major renovation.

 Damage from Hurricane Sandy in late October 2012 closed the main library until the following March.
 The much smaller West End branch remained closed.

 Special features

 Youth Services Department

 The Long Beach Public Library is expanding the traditional role of library services; Family Place Libraries are centers of early childhood information, parent education, emergent literacy, socialization, and support for families with children from birth through high school.
 Long Beach is one of 26 Family Place Libraries on Long Island and 122 communities in 22 states.

-The following is a list of storytimes that the Long Beach Public Library offers: